ioBroker/ioBroker.zigbee/docs/en/readme.md

 ## Installation
 1. Connect the coordinator hardware to the RaspberryPi.<br>
-2. Connect to RaspberryPi e.g. via PuTTY.<br>
+2. Connect to RaspberryPi, e.g., via PuTTY.<br>
 3. Delete any existing ZigBee backup file.
-Otherwise the ZigBee adapter will not turn green in ioBroker and the ioBroker log will state that the adapter is misconfigured <br>
+Otherwise, the ZigBee adapter will not turn green in ioBroker and the ioBroker log will state that the adapter is misconfigured <br>
 4. Find out the path of the coordinator :
 `ls -la /dev/serial/by-id/`
 ![](../de/img/Bild2.png)